Your apprentice salary may affect the housing grant

-you apprenticeship salary is below the income limit, and you meet at least one of the requirements below:
+The housing grant will be reduced if your apprenticeship salary is above the income limit.
+The limit for 2022–2023 is NOK 15 723 gross monthly earnings.
+In addition, you must meet at least one of the requirements below:

 - The distance between parental home and your in-service training establishement is more than 40 kilometres, or